Gordon Strachan: Coventry City

 In March 1995, Strachan moved to Coventry City to work as assistant manager under new manager Ron Atkinson, the man who had brought him south of the border to Manchester United 11 years earlier.
 It was also agreed he would replace Atkinson as manager in summer 1997.
 Strachan coached the team and led training sessions while learning the finer points of management from Atkinson.
-He also took to the field at Highfield Road, playing 26 Premier League matches for the Sky Blues over the next two years before finally hanging up his boots in his 40th year.
+He also took to the field at Highfield Road, playing 26 Premier League matches for the Sky Blues over the next two years before finally retiring in his 40th year.
 Atkinson signed Aberdeen midfielder Eoin Jess in 1996 purely on the basis of Strachan's recommendation.
-However, Isaías left the club after falling-out with Strachan.
+However, Brazilian strikier Isaías left the club after falling-out with Strachan.

 Coventry signed Gary McAllister for £3 million on wages of £20,000 per week; the deal was done by McAllister's former teammate and friend Strachan, while Atkinson was largely opposed to the deal.
 The club struggled at the start of the 1996–97 campaign, and the club's board of directors asked Atkinson to step aside in November 1996, some months earlier than first agreed, and Strachan was appointed manager.